 The function checks whether all the arguments are TRUE, and returns TRUE if all arguments are TRUE.
 Otherwise, it returns FALSE.

-3 Examples to Use IFS and AND Functions Together in Excel
+How to Use IFS and AND Functions Together in Excel: 3 Examples

 I’ve used two types of datasets in this article to show how to use the IFS and AND functions together in Excel.
 Please go through the following sections to understand the process.